Video tutorial: Using memos in the early stages of a project

 Writing is thinking.
 It is natural to believe that you need to be clear in your mind what you are trying to express first before you can write it down.
 However, most of the time, the opposite is true.
 You may think you have a clear idea, but it is only when you write it down that you can be certain that you do (or sadly, sometimes, that you do not) (Gibbs, 2005).

-Memos thus represent analytic work in progress, and you can use some of the writing later as building blocks for your research report (see Friese, 2019).
+Memos thus represent analytical work in progress, and you can later use them as building blocks for your research report (see Friese, 2019).
 It is probably not by accident that Juliet Corbin includes a lot about memo writing in the third edition of Basics of Qualitative Research; she wants to show readers how it can be done.
 In a talk at the CAQD 2008 Conference about the book, she linked the poor quality of many of today’s qualitative research projects to a failure to use memos.
 Along the same lines, Birks et al. (2008) devotes an entire journal article to memo writing, criticizing the limited exploration of its value in most qualitative methodologies.

 Freeman (2017) states that it is one of the challenges facing novice researchers to understand that writing is inseparable from analysis.
 We would like to encourage you do it: write a lot already while you code and later when you query the data.
 If you do it, you will find out why it is useful - but you've got to do it.
 As Freeman put it: The challenge for novice researchers is: “Needing to do analysis to understand analysis” (2017:3).